 Employee benefits: Advantages for people with disabilities and caregivers

-A look at some of the advantages of key employee benefits for an eligible employee or family member with a disability or special needs.
+A look at some of the advantages of employee benefits for eligible employees or family members with a disability

-People may procrastinate when it comes to selecting employee benefits, an understandable reaction to large amounts of information that is peppered with jargon and numbers.
-In fact, a recent poll of 1,227 U.S. workers found that nearly half (49 percent) spend 30 minutes or less reviewing their benefits prior to enrollment.2 The process deserves more than 30 minutes of attention — especially if you or someone in your family has a disability or special needs or is a caregiver, because many benefits available through your employer may be challenging to get on your own.
+People may procrastinate when it comes to selecting employee benefits, an understandable reaction to large amounts of information that can be felt to be complicated.
+In fact, Voya’s data also showed nearly half (49%) of benefits-eligible employed Americans spend less than 20 minutes reviewing information related to their workplace benefits during their employer’s open enrollment period.2 The process deserves more than 20 minutes of attention — especially if you or someone in your family has a disability or is a caregiver, because many benefits available through your employer may be challenging to get on your own.

 Typical employee benefits

-Let’s look at some of the advantages of these key employee benefits for an eligible employee or family member with a disability or special needs.
+Let's look at how these employee benefits could potentially impact an eligible employee or family member with a disability.

 Medical, dental, vision

-These medical benefits are the most desired among employees, according to a Harvard Business Review article.
-You may be able to choose from a variety of plans and can purchase coverage for your dependents, as well.
+A recent Forbes survey found that 67% of employees and 68% of employers believe employer-covered health care is the most important benefit for workers.3 You may be able to choose from a variety of plans and can purchase coverage for your dependents, as well.

 It’s important to carefully review covered services to be sure treatments, therapies, medical equipment and adaptations for your or your dependent’s diagnosis are included.
 Weigh deductibles and co-payment amounts against premium payments to see if a high-deductible plan would be more cost effective than a managed-care-type plan that may have lower deductibles and co-payments but higher monthly premiums.